hmchen47/Programming/WebDev/Frontend-W3C/2-HTML5Coding/03b-Graphics.md

     + [FusionCharts](http://www.fusioncharts.com/): 90+ charts and gauges, 965 data-driven maps, and ready-made business dashboards and demos, w/ extensive JavaScript API that makes it easy to integrate it with any AJAX application or JavaScript framework
     + [jqPlot](http://www.jqplot.com/): a nice solution for line and point charts
     + [D3.js](http://d3js.org/): a JavaScript library that uses HTML, SVG, and CSS to render some amazing diagrams and charts from a variety of data sources
-    + [[JavaScript InfoVis Toolkit]](http://thejit.org/): a modular structure, allowing you to only force visitors to download what's absolutely necessary to display your chosen data visualizations
+    + [JavaScript InfoVis Toolkit](http://thejit.org/): a modular structure, allowing you to only force visitors to download what's absolutely necessary to display your chosen data visualizations
     + [jpGraph](http://jpgraph.net/): a PHP-based solution with a wide range of chart types
     + [Highcharts](http://www.highcharts.com/): a JavaScript charting library with a huge range of chart options available
     + [Google Charts](https://developers.google.com/chart/interactive/docs/): highly flexible and an excellent set of developer tools
     + [Excel](https://tinyurl.com/y43wme3q): a good way of quickly exploring data, or creating visualizations for internal use, but the limited default set of colours, lines and styles make it difficult to create graphics that would be usable in a professional publication or website
-    + [CSV](http://en.wikipedia.org/wiki/Comma-separated_values)/[JSON]](http://www.json.org/): common formats for data
+    + [CSV](http://en.wikipedia.org/wiki/Comma-separated_values)/[JSON](http://www.json.org/): common formats for data
     + [Crossfilter](http://square.github.com/crossfilter/): enable clients to wade through their data and create graphs and charts that double as interactive GUI widgets
     + [Tangle](http://worrydream.com/Tangle/): trying to describe a complex interaction or equation, letting the reader tweak the input values and see the outcome for themselves provides both a sense of control and a powerful way to explore data
     + [Polymaps](http://polymaps.org/): a mapping library that is aimed squarely at a data visualization audience
     + [OpenLayers](http://openlayers.org/): probably the most robust of these mapping libraries
     + [Kartograph](http://kartograph.org/): a simple and lightweight framework for building interactive map applications without Google Maps or any other mapping service
-    + [Carto](http://cartodb.com/): a must-know sitewith which you can combine tabular data with maps is second to none
+    + [Carto](http://cartodb.com/): a must-know site with which you can combine tabular data with maps is second to none
     + [Processing](http://processing.org/): the poster child for interactive visualizations
     + [NodeBox](http://nodebox.net/): an OS X application for creating 2D graphics and visualizations
     + [R](http://www.r-project.org/): statistical package used to parse large data sets